Trump says Cuomo is heading to DC for meeting, but doesn't know why

 Trump, in his press briefing Monday, said Cuomo would be making the trip to D.C. to meet with Trump, after pointing out that Cuomo had said he agreed with Trump that states were responsible for most testing.
-He also said he and Cuomo get along, touting the relationship that's sometimes has been seen as rocky between the Republican president and Democratic governor.
+He also said he and Cuomo get along, touting the relationship that sometimes is seen as rocky between the Republican president and Democratic governor.

 When asked about why Cuomo was traveling all the way to Washington from Albany, Trump said he didn't know why Cuomo was coming.